 A Masonic degree so named is continued in the United States of America.
-No record of its existence in England can be traced, and if it ever was conferred in this country, it was no doubt one of the many degrees united under that of the Knights Templar.
-The legend is similar to that of the Fitteenth Degree of the Ancient and Accepted Rite.
+No record of its existence in England can be traced; and if it ever was conferred in this country, it was no doubt one of the many degrees united under that of the Knights Templars.
+The legend is similar to that of the Fifteenth Degree of the Ancient and Accepted Rite.
+This degree must not be confounded with the Red Cross of Rome and Constantine.

-KNIGHT OF THE MEDITERRANEAN PASS

-was an honorary degree conferred on Knights Templar as Knights of Malta, under the old constitution.
-The degree is said to have originated from the following circumstance.
+KNIGHT OF THE MEDITERRANEAN PASS was an honorary degree conferred on Knights Templars as Knights of Malta, under the old constitution. degree is said to have originated from the following circumstance.
 In an excursion of the Knights of Malta into the kingdom of Naples, while crossing the river Offanto (the ancient Aufidus), they were attacked by a very superior force of Turks.
-However, notwithstanding the disparity of numbers, the Knights succeeded in obtaining a complete victory, the Moslems being entirely routed, and the river dyed with their blood.
-As a reward for the valour displayed by these Knights, they had granted to them free permission to pass and repass at every port in the Mediterranean in possession of the Christians.
+However, notwithstanding the disparity of numbers, the Knights succeeded in obtaining a complete victory, the Moslems being entirely routed, and the river dyed with their blood. reward for the valour displayed by these Knights, they had granted to them free permission to pass and repass at every port in the Mediterranean in possession of the Christians.
 The legend of the degree relates that this event occurred in 1367, nearly 200 years before the Knights of St. John, or Rhodes as then called, obtained Malta.
 At this period the Knights, headed by the Grand Master Raymond Berenger, with a large naval force attacked the Ottoman corsairs in the Mediterranean and chased them into the port of Alexandria, but were compelled at last to retire before the superior force of the Sultan of Egypt.